 It is common to hear good-hearted, ethical leaders say: "I don't really desire to make generational wealth.
 I just want enough to take care of my family and keep my bills paid."
 There is an undeniable, superficial attraction to this minimalist sentiment.
 It sounds humble.
 It sounds noble.
 But examine it through the lens of true moral philosophy and global impact.

-If you possess the latent potential to impact tens of thousands or even millions of lives through philanthropic endeavors, clean water initiatives, medical advancements, or economic empowerment, but you choose to play small because you "don't need much," that is not humility.
+If you have the potential to change tens of thousands of lives through clean water, medical care, or economic opportunity, and you play small because you "don't need much," that's not humility.

 One could conclude that it is a deeply selfish way to look at wealth.